How Does a Reverse Mortgage Work?

 Equity Access, Not an Income Guarantee

 A reverse mortgage converts part of your home’s value into cash or available credit.
-It is not a guaranteed lifetime income source like a pension.
-If you use up the available amount you’re allowed to borrow, generally called your principal limit, you won’t receive more funds beyond what’s available under your selected payout option, even though you can still remain in the home as long as you keep meeting the loan requirements.
+It is not a guaranteed lifetime income source like a pension or Social Security.
+If you use up the available borrowing amount (called your principal limit), you will not receive more funds beyond your selected payout option.
+You can still remain in the home as long as you continue to meet the loan requirements.
+For most retirees, the cleanest way to think about it is as a flexible cash flow tool that supports broader retirement income planning and protects your investment management plan from forced withdrawals during downturns.

 Common Misconceptions

-Some people believe the bank owns your home with a reverse mortgage.
-That’s not accurate.
-You keep the title and the lender holds a lien.
-Others worry they could owe more than the home is worth.
-Most reverse mortgages are non-recourse, meaning you or your heirs will not owe more than the home’s appraised market value at the time of sale.
+Some people believe the bank takes ownership of your home with a reverse mortgage.
+That is not accurate.
+You keep the title, and the lender simply holds a lien, just like with a traditional mortgage.
+Others worry about owing more than the home is worth.
+Most reverse mortgages are non-recourse, which means you or your heirs will not owe more than the home’s appraised market value at the time of sale.

 How You Can Receive the Money